& & &

 begun to wonder if they had forgotten him.
 Then Epaphroditus

 arrived from far away Philippi with an offering of money.
-Paul

 Was deeply touched.
-Epaphroditus had nearly lost his life, in the
+Epaphroditus had nearly lost his life,

 journey.
 When he recovered, 2:25-30; 4:18, Paul sent him to